projectyotta/Computer_Blue/README.md

 # Computer-Blue---Analyzing-Prince-s-music-through-the-eighties-
 Analyzed a dataset that I created, comprising of different attributes of Prince's music through the eighties - song length , BPM , Key etc.

-> This project was in collaboration with Jamie Wheeler - http://www.wheelerdatalab.com/ .
+This project was in collaboration with Jamie Wheeler - http://www.wheelerdatalab.com/ .

+                                                        Process

 > Wanted to understand if there was a pattern to the music that an artist composed through which we could predict if the song that was being written was going to be a hit or not.
 The min reason we chose Prince was because his songs are very diverse.